ddgoodgood/TRCE/README.md

 ## RUN

-You can find the pre-cached Coco embeddings :hugs:[here](https://huggingface.co/ddgoodgood/trce-erased-model/tree/main).
+You can find the pre-cached COCO embeddings :hugs:[here](https://huggingface.co/ddgoodgood/trce-erased-model/tree/main).
 Please download the `cache` directory and place it in `data/cache`.

 ### Run stage-1 TRCE